 An important but sometimes overlooked aspect of an open day is whether the local town or area has everything you need.
 Yes, the university facilities and campus are important, but you want to make sure you like the local area you’ll be living in.
 Does it have enough in terms of entertainment and social opportunities?
 Are there enough shopping options for you?
 What are the transport links like if you want to travel home?
 Take the time to have a roam around and don’t be shy to ask students what they think about local life.

-What NOT to do on an open day
+What NOT to do on an open day or campus tour

 Don’t book last-minute travel

 If you’re travelling quite far, you’ll want to secure train tickets as early as possible.
 Leaving it too late can mean you pay more than the average price.
 Make sure you use student discounts like the 16-25 Railcard to save extra money.

 Don’t forget to look at facilities relevant to your course

 Universities are keen to show off their state-of-the-art facilities, which is great but may not be relevant to your course.
 Make sure you set aside time to look at facilities you’ll be using during your studies and make sure you’re happy with the quality of what’s being offered.

 Don’t let your parents take charge